1. General Information

 Getting the Sources

-For being able to do a checkout from which you can later directly push your changes back into the master repository, you need a shell account on flubber and need to be a member of the hurd-web group.
-(It's also very much recommenable that you set up your local ssh configuration as advised on that page.)
+To be able to do a checkout from which you can later directly push your changes back into the master repository, you need a shell account on darnassus and need to be a member of the hurd-web group.
+(It's also recommended that you set up your local SSH configuration as advised on that page.)
 If you have an account on there:

-If you don't have such an account or don't have your login data handy, you can still get the pages the read-only way.
+If you don't have such an account or don't have your login data handy, you can still get pages the read-only way, see the Clone URLs given on https://darnassus.sceen.net/cgit/hurd-web.git:

 $ git clone git://git.savannah.gnu.org/hurd/web.git [dest]

-For all cases: if you omit [dest] it will default to hurd-web.
+For all cases: if you omit [dest] it will default to hurd-web for the darnassus repository, or web for a Savannah clone.

-Later, you can just cd into the hurd-web directory and run a git pull to get hold of the latest changes others have been installing in the mean time.
-(In most cases, even better would be to do a git fetch, followed by a git rebase origin/master to avoid useless Merge branch ... messages.
-See the Git documentation for details.)
+Later, you can just cd into the hurd-web or web directory, and, for example, run git pull to get hold of the latest changes others have been installing in the mean time.

 Editing the Content